Are you wondering if being a work at home mom is really worth it?

 I mean how nice would it be to just have the time to organize that hall closet that has turned into a place to pile random stuff?

-Working from home allows you to own your own time, work to provide for your family, be present to raise that family, and live life to the fullest.
-This epitomizes what it means to be a liberated mommy.
+Working from home allows you to own your own time, work to provide for your family, be present to raise that family, and live life to the fullest doing what God has called you to do.